-Objective: After completing this module, students will be able to understand and apply basic AI/ML techniques to data scenarios, with a focus on instituting “fair” practices when designing decision-making systems based on data.
-We will work systematically towards designing technical approaches to current AI/ML applications such as facial recognition, natural language processing, and predictive algorithms, all while being mindful of its social and legal context.
+Objective: After completing this module, students will be able to understand and apply basic AI/ML techniques to data scenarios, with a focus on identifying fairness and bias issues found in the design of decision-making systems.
+We will work systematically towards understanding technical approaches to current AI/ML applications such as facial recognition, natural language processing, and predictive algorithms, all while being mindful of its social and legal context.

 Module 4 - Applications and Future Opportunities

-Objective: After completing this module, students will be able to identify the parameters of a system design using big data, taking into consideration the coming ethical and legal issues associated with it.
+Objective: After completing this module, students will be able to utilize tools and methods to quantify bias and examine ways to use algorithmic fairness to mitigate this bias, taking into consideration ethical and legal issues associated with it.
 Students will apply their knowledge of analytics and AI/ML to transform a current biased data-set into a more objective solution.

 In this class, you will be challenged to broaden your understanding of state-of-the-art AI/ML algorithms and solutions; considering the potential impacts they may have on society.
 You will have ample opportunity to critically analyze various situations and viewpoints provided in papers, books, on the web, and from your own observations.
 You will be able to practice your learned knowledge by writing coherent and well- structured critiques of situations and papers, leading and participating in class discussions, and designing your own algorithmic solutions.
 The issue of data misuse and abuse is not easily solvable; concrete right or wrong answers are not easily determined until after solutions are typically deployed into society.
 In view of this, you are entitled to your opinions on any topics presented throughout the course, whatever they happen to be.
 You will not be penalized for your viewpoints; however, you must be able to support your viewpoints and resulting solutions effectively.
 This means showing that you have actually given your approach to a problem some thought, can discuss its various trade-offs and implications, and can be supportive of other viewpoints, even though your personal views may be different.